storlak/PythonMiniProjects/003 - Dictionary/README.md

 - Searches words, synonymes, antonymes in English.
 - Using PyMultiDictionary as data base.
-- Requirements: tkinter, messagebox, Pymultidictionary
+- Requirements: Tkinter, Messagebox, Pymultidictionary
 - Includes a tkinter interface.
-Search or enter button works as well.
+Search button or enter key works as well.
 - Soon other languages will be added!

+🌟 How to use?

+- Type any word in english in search boxes.
+- Don't add "s", plural in the end of the word.
+Search returns null.
+- Use clear button to clear the search and explanation area.

 🌟 Contact Me for any suggestions!